-She has a practice background in medical/surgical nursing and many years in critical care.
-She worked for many years at the University of Colorado Hospital as a clinical nurse educator and then in various leadership positions until she transitioned to the College of Nursing in 2011.
+Her practice background is in cardiac/critical care and medical/surgical nursing.
+She worked for many years at the University of Colorado Hospital as a clinical nurse educator and in various leadership positions until she transitioned to the College of Nursing in 2011.

-She has published articles and book chapters on topics including patient care issues effecting practice and the INP program.
+Dr. Bonini has published articles and book chapters on topics including patient care issues effecting practice and the INP program.
 She is a member of the American Association of Critical Care Nurses and Sigma Theta Tau.
-Her clinical practice at Porter Hospital is focused on providing guidance of quality improvement initiatives.
-One initiative included the development and sustainability of the Behavioral Emergence Response Team (BERT).